-6. Data and Information Sharing
+7. Data and Information Sharing

 For the avoidance of doubt, nothing in this MoU alters or affects any existing intellectual property right of any of the Partners.
-If required, an appropriate data sharing agreement will be executed prior to the sharing of confidential information or intellectual property between the partners and agree that there will be no sharing of confidential information or intellectual property until such data sharing agreement is executed.
+If required, an appropriate data sharing agreement will be executed prior to the sharing of confidential information or intellectual property between the Partners and agree that there will be no sharing of confidential information or intellectual property until such data sharing agreement is executed.
+All data provided to the Partnership will be deidentified to ensure the privacy of Partners.
+Should the Partner wish to be acknowledged for their data contribution, a data sharing agreement citing the correct acknowledgements must be executed.

-This MoU does not restrict in any way the freedom of any party to conduct research and consulting work (whether relating to the Townsville region or otherwise) by themselves or with third parties.
+This MoU does not restrict in any way the freedom of any party to conduct research and consulting work (whether relating to the Townsville Dry Tropics region or otherwise) by themselves or with third parties.